FasterXML/smile-format-specification/smile-specification.md

 ### Update history

+* 2025-05-18: Added notes on encoding of Empty String (not back-referencable, must use specific token)
 * 2025-05-18: Explained existing (implement by Jackson codec) but previously undocumented requirement to skip Shared String/Key Name references ending with `0xFE` / `0xFF` bytes.
     * Version 1.0.5 -> 1.0.6
 * 2022-02-20: Clarify handling of "unused" bits (see issue #17) primarily regarding encoding of floating-point numbers, but more generally for all unused bits.